Trainzack/trainzack.github.io/_projects/irealb.md

 ### iReal Pro

 [iReal Pro](https://www.irealpro.com/) is an app that plays chord progressions.
-Convinently, the file format that it uses is just a URL, and they have enough [documentation](https://www.irealpro.com/ireal-pro-file-format) that we can generate our own files.
-That makes iReal Pro a convienent tool to realize this project.
+Conveniently, the file format that it uses is just a URL, and they have enough [documentation](https://www.irealpro.com/ireal-pro-file-format) that we can generate our own files.
+That makes iReal Pro a convenient tool to realize this project.

 ## The Code